superfeddy/React-UnitTesting/README.md

 ## Jenkins CI

+- bring up Jenkins server with `docker-compose up -d`
-- Create pipeline using option `pipeline from SCM`
+- Create pipeline using option `pipeline from SCM` use `https://github.com/nikola-bodrozic/react-jest-enzyme` as repo URL
-- make sure that NodeJS plugin is installed and set like on image
+- Make sure that NodeJS plugin is installed and set like on image

 ![NodeJS](src/img/img.png)